Erin Hannon: Season 7

 In season 7, Erin begins dating Gabe Lewis much to Andy's chagrin.
 Erin discovers that Andy is performing in a local production of Sweeney Todd.
 In an effort to get Erin to attend, Andy pressures the entire office to watch, in order to spend time with Erin and win her back from Gabe.
 Erin shows up to the play and the two spend time together; however, Erin leaves to spend time with Gabe, which leaves Andy despondent.

 Michael and Erin's relationship is explored in "Viewing Party", in which Erin invites the office staff to a party at Gabe's apartment.
 Erin attempts to get Michael to bond with Gabe, but Michael's insecurities over Gabe's position causes him to sabotage the party.
 Erin confronts Michael over his hostile feelings towards Gabe, and Michael angrily questions why she needs his approval.
 In an insightful moment, Michael realizes that Erin admires him and views him as a father figure.

 In "Michael's Last Dundies", Erin starts to avoid Gabe at work, as she does not feel attracted to him anymore; Pam encourages her to tell Gabe to avoid leading him on.
+However, Pam also visibly bristles when Erin unwittingly insults her past relationships, and Jim makes a lame excuse to get out of the car where Erin has cornered Pam which he confirms is due to him not wanting to listen to Erin at all; this marked a point where Jim was blunt about being annoyed by Erin and was not willing to pretend otherwise.
 During the Dundie awards, Erin publicly breaks up with Gabe in front of the staff, which spurs Gabe to leave the award show.
 When Michael prepares to leave for Colorado, Erin has a heart-to-heart conversation with Michael about her love life, admitting that she might be in love with Andy.
 Michael dismisses both Gabe and Andy, instead advising her that the right guy will come along and she will know it.

 Erin and Andy eventually begin hanging out together again, though Gabe continues with his attempts to win back Erin.
 In "Search Committee", after getting some advice from Phyllis, Erin tells Andy that she still has feelings for him.
 However, Andy denies her, still hurt from being dumped in favor of Gabe.